pinak3748/fluttercn/packages/playground/lib/theme/README.md

 # FlutterCN Theme System

 This theme system is designed to work like shadcn/ui's CSS variable system, adapted for Flutter.
-It provides automatic theme-aware colors, spacing, and radius constants.
+It provides automatic theme-aware colors, relative spacing, and relative radius constants - all consolidated under `AppTheme`.

+## 🎯 Key Features

+- **Relative System**: Spacing and radius values are multipliers of base units (like shadcn's rem system)
+- **Consolidated**: Everything is under `AppTheme` - no separate classes
+- **Automatic Theme Adaptation**: Colors automatically switch between light/dark
+- **Easy Scaling**: Change base units to scale the entire design system

 ## 🎨 Colors